King-James-II/Final-Guestbook---Docker-Kubernetes-deployment/README.md

-# Final Guestbook Application Lab
+# Final Guestbook Application Project

 This repository contains the materials for a lab on building and deploying a simple Guestbook application, as well as performing autoscaling, rolling updates, and rollbacks.